Thermoregulation: Limits compatible with life

 However, too high a temperature speeds up the metabolism of different tissues to such a rate that their metabolic capital is soon exhausted.
 Blood that is too warm produces dyspnea by exhausting the metabolic capital of the respiratory centre; heart rate is increased; the beats then become arrhythmic and eventually cease.
 The central nervous system is also profoundly affected by hyperthermia and delirium, and convulsions may set in.
 Consciousness may also be lost, propelling the person into a comatose condition.
 These changes can sometimes also be observed in patients experiencing an acute fever.
 Mammalian muscle becomes rigid with heat rigor at about 50 °C, with the sudden rigidity of the whole body rendering life impossible.

 H.M.
 Vernon performed work on the death temperature and paralysis temperature (temperature of heat rigor) of various animals.
 He found that species of the same class showed very similar temperature values, those from the Amphibia examined being 38.5 °C, fish 39 °C, reptiles 45 °C, and various molluscs 46 °C. Also, in the case of pelagic animals, he showed a relation between death temperature and the quantity of solid constituents of the body.
 In higher animals, however, his experiments tend to show that there is greater variation in both the chemical and physical characteristics of the protoplasm and, hence, greater variation in the extreme temperature compatible with life.

+A 2022 study on the effect of heat on young people found that the critical wet-bulb temperature at which heat stress can no longer be compensated, Twb,crit, in young, healthy adults performing tasks at modest metabolic rates mimicking basic activities of daily life was much lower than the 35 °C usually assumed, at about 30.55 °C in 36–40 °C humid environments, but progressively decreased in hotter, dry ambient environments.